alok2502/devops-zero-to-hero/day-1/README.md

-# 🚀 DevOps Zero to Hero Journey – Alok's Path to 25 LPA
+# 🚀 DevOps Zero to Hero Journey

 Welcome to my personal DevOps journey!
 I’m on a mission to deeply understand DevOps, build real-world skills.